BrewhouseTeam/brewhouseteam.github.io/_posts/2016-04-08-cloudinary.md

 CarrierWave creates callbacks for each processor step that you define in your uploaders.
 The scope in which these callbacks get executed makes it difficult to pass runtime parameters into your uploaders.
 Thankfully, CarrierWave provides a `model` helper method which allows you to access attributes on the record instance to which the image will be attached.

 ### Problem 3: Making it dynamic... with Cloudinary
 Cloudinary's `cloudinary_transformation` method is a simple wrapper around CarrierWave's `process` and allows CarrierWave to hook into Cloudinary for image processing.
-But here's the wrinkle: since `process` ends up getting called from within the Cloudinary gem itself, it doesn't have access to the `model` helper, and therefore does not allow you to specify dynamic content (at least not without some potentially ugly monkey-patching).
+But here's the rub: since `process` ends up getting called from within the Cloudinary gem itself, it doesn't have access to the `model` helper, and therefore does not allow you to specify dynamic content (at least not without some potentially ugly monkey-patching).

 The most straightforward solution would be one that allowed developers to easily reason about the transformations in one place, and the logical place for that code is in the uploader.
 To accomplish this, I bypassed the `cloudinary_transformation` method entirely and instead provided a hash of all the Cloudinary transformation parameters.
-Since the hash is being created within the uploader, it's got access to `model`, and so we can populate that hash in any way we please:
+Since the hash is being created within the uploader, it has access to `model`, and so we can populate that hash in any way we please:

 {% highlight ruby %}